The-BigLong-Community/BigLong_Class/README.md

 - THE BIGLONG COMMUNITY

 BigLong Class is a powerful tool for performing arithmetic operations on large integers in Java.
 It is designed and maintained by Mohith.P and The BigLong Community.
-For questions or feedback, please contact thebiglongcommunity@gmail.com.
+For queries or feedback, please contact thebiglongcommunity@gmail.com.